-An evil spirit is abroad in this land, -not only here, but everywhere.
+An evil spirit is abroad in this land, -- not only here, but everywhere.
 It tramples down the law of the country and fosters riot and anarchy.
 Now it is riding on the back of labor, and the foolish Issachar couches down to the burden and becomes its servant.
 Lawless and irresponsible associations of persons are forming all over the country, claiming the right to impose their opinions upon others, and to dictate for whom they shall work, and whom they shall hire; from whom they shall buy, and to whom they shall sell, and for what price or compensation.
 In these associations the most audacious and unscrupulous naturally come to the front, and for the time being control their conduct.
 Freedom, law, and order are so far subverted, and a tyranny is set up in our midst most gross and galling.
+Nothing like it has afflicted the world since the Middle Ages, when the lawless barons and their brutal followers desolated Europe with their private wars and predatory raids, until the husbandman was driven from his ravaged field, and the artisan from his pillaged shop, and the fair land became a waste.